 Hector's dolphins are among the smallest dolphins in the world.
 They have short and stocky bodies, no external beak, and a relatively large fluke.
 Both subspecies typically have a total body length of four to five feet at maturity, with Māui dolphins reaching a larger size than Hector’s dolphins and females of both subspecies reaching larger sizes than males.
 They have a very rounded dorsal fin and paddle-like pectoral fins.
-Their distinctive grey, black, and white coloring changes as the dolphin ages from a newborn calf into an adult.
-As an adult, the sides of the head, tail, dorsal fin, and flippers are black; the throat, lower jaw, and belly are white; and most of the rest of the body is grey.
+Their distinctive gray, black, and white coloring changes as the dolphin ages from a newborn calf into an adult.
+As an adult, the sides of the head, tail, dorsal fin, and flippers are black; the throat, lower jaw, and belly are white; and most of the rest of the body is gray.
 A thin black line also curves from the head to just behind the blowhole.
-They have 26 - 32 pairs of small, conical teeth in the upper and lower jaws.
+They have 26 to 32 pairs of small, conical teeth in the upper and lower jaws.

-Hector’s dolphins occur in small groups, averaging two to four dolphins, and up to 20 dolphins.
+Hector’s dolphins occur in small groups averaging two to four dolphins and up to 20 dolphins.
 Hector’s dolphins display a wide range of behaviors, including body contacts, bubble-blowing, leaping, lobtailing (slapping the water surface with the fluke), and spyhopping (holding the body vertically with head above the water surface).
 Generally, they are less active in terms of jumping compared to some other species (e.g., spinner and dusky dolphins).

-Hector’s dolphins are coastal dolphins endemic to New Zealand.
+Hector’s dolphins are coastal dolphins native to New Zealand.
 Māui dolphins are currently found only along the northwest coast of the North Island, between Maunganui Bluff and Whanganui.
 The South Island Hector’s dolphins are found in the waters around the South Island and consist of at least three genetically distinct, regional populations.
-Hector’s dolphins are typically sighted within about 20 nautical miles of the the coast and in water less than 328 feet deep.
+Hector’s dolphins are typically sighted within about 20 nautical miles of the coast and in water less than 328 feet deep.
 Hector’s dolphins have relatively small home ranges (typically less than about 31 miles) and high site fidelity, although some longer movements appear to be possible (e.g., over about 250 miles).

 Maximum age is at least 22 years and sexual maturity is reached at about 6 to 9 years of age.
 Females typically produce single calves every 2 to 4 years, and calves remain with their mothers for 1 to 2 years, although 2 years is more common.